zackhorvath/resume/README.md

 ### Why put this in CI/CD?
 I wanted to put this online for everyone to see so hopefully someone else can learn from this exercise.
 LaTeX requires a compiler to generate a PDF version of your resume, and after dealing with weird TexWorks issues on Windows, I ended up using a Docker container for running the miktex compiler.

-The natural evolution of this, of course, is to use GitLab CI to create the immutable Resume!